coolsigmapro/stuff/README.md

 # stuff
 A lot of this will be for how to get certain unblocked sites or for google and some might be unblock methods that will be found from 3hko/ext-remover that may work to this day sorry for bad explaining
+.Some of the text may be messed up of from shitty code sorry

 # how to get unblocked google using WeDo 2.0
 credit to @BlobbyBoi for this method